 When to Use an IRA Rollover

-Many investors choose to start a rollover IRA when they have existing 401(k) accounts from previous employers.
+Many choose to start a rollover IRA when they have existing 401(k) accounts from previous employers.
 Because those accounts are often placed into low-yield funds, rolling them over into an IRA allows those funds to be put to better use.

 Not every employer-sponsored 401(k) plan allows in-service rollovers either.
-But if your plan allows you to move your funds to a rollover IRA, you can access a wider range of investment assets.
+But if your plan allows you to move your funds to a rollover IRA, you can access a wider range of assets.

 In some cases, the closer you are to age 73, the less likely you might be to do a 401(k) to IRA rollover.
 That’s because even though both 401(k) and IRA accounts are subject to RMDs, those still working at age 73 can defer RMDs from their current employer-sponsored 401(k) accounts until they retire.